/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 1.8.
 Internship ongoing assessment and final evaluation

 At the end-of-internship, the intern will receive a Certificate of Completion for successful internship performance.
+A debrief of the final evaluation will be taken as well.

 1.9.
 Departure from Vietnam